crandylb/small/README.txt

-lib              a library for Small programs libsrc		 source files for lib symacc           symbol table access module SmallPocketGuide.odt A brief summary of Small and Mill for handy
+lib              a library for Small programs libsrc		 source files for lib symacc           symbol table access module runoff	         paper and listings for 1981 Small Runoff SmallPocketGuide.odt A brief summary of Small and Mill for handy
 		 reference
 SmallPocketGuide.pdf This version may be easier to print in landscape